ibm-cloud-architecture/refarch-integration/docs/service-mesh.md

 ```

 ## Service discovery
-When deploying on kubernetes cluster, microservices use the DNS lookup to discover deployed microservice.
+When deploying on Kubernetes cluster, microservices use the DNS lookup to discover deployed microservice.

 ## ISTIO